alvinCh1988/Java-Training/Day3/README.md

 It will read the data in 'source-file.txt' to calculate the result.

-You can change the value of 'value-list=' in source-file.txt.
+And you can change the value of 'value-list =' in source-file.txt.